dpurnam/scripts/termux-udocker/readme.md

 3. Download `vaultwarden.sh` to `$HOME/Termux-Udocker` and make it executable `chmod +x $HOME/Termux-Udocker/vaultwarden.sh`
 4. Download/Revise `vaultwarden-docker-compose.yml` and rename/move it to `vaultwarden service directory` : `mv vaultwarden-docker-compose.yml $HOME/Termux-Udocker/vaultwarden/docker-compose.yml`
 5. Run `bash $HOME/Termux-Udocker/vaultwarden.sh`
+6. Access Vaultwarden Instance at `http://localhost:3036`
+7. (optional) Install, Configure Cloudflare and Run Cloudflared Tunnel (in `chroot`) for publishing the vault to internet as/if desired

 OR